Katsugachi/Calculator-2/README.md

 > Features for date and time-based math.
 #### Applied Models
 > Pre-configured models for specialized scientific tasks, such as Newton’s Law of Cooling and Population Growth modeling.
+### Pareto: Local Math Assistant
+> Powered by LFM2, Calculator 2 now has Pareto implemented, an assistant that can help with tricky math problems.